-As always, if I can help you to improve your street, neighborhood, or community please contact me at
+As always, if I can be of assistance or if other issues interest you, please contact me at

-Representatives Chew, Gannon and I (Team 17) forged a strong bond during the session.
-Together we continued the team's powerful representation of the district and the state!
+Representatives Chew, Gannon and I (Team 17) have forged a strong bond and will be working together extensively during the 2014 session.
+Together we create powerful representation for the district!

 If you would like to be placed on the Team 17 email newsletter list please email firstname.lastname@example.org.
 By signing up you'll receive legislative updates every two weeks during the legislative session and reminders about our forums and weekly office hours.
 Between legislative sessions you'll receive occasional updates to keep you informed.